Elastoo-Team/sitri/docs/getting_started.rst

 .. note::
     :class:`RedisConfigProvider <sitri.contrib.redis.RedisConfigProvider>` and :class:`RedisCredentialProvider <sitri.contrib.redis.RedisCredentialProvider>`  search variables by prefix (as a system providers).

-    In this example I export two vars:
+    In this example I set two vars:
         TEST_CONFIG_A = 1

         TEST_CREDENTIAL_A = 2